mathewmeconry/icinga2-aws/README.md

 To update your config with a specific interval, use the cronjobs of your os
 Just use the same command

+## Templates
+For templates are following parameters available:
+{HOST} = instance id
+{IP} = instance public ip

+If you need more just create a feature request
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`